dsharlet/mojo_comments/README.md

 - There needs to be more explicit control over where allocations go.
 There needs to be an easy way to put allocations on the stack, and the compiler needs to be good at promoting those to registers when appropriate.
 Maybe this exists already, I can't find it in the docs (or the [roadmap](https://docs.modular.com/mojo/roadmap.html)).
 I understand priorities may be different right now, but this one really seems fundamental to making mojo a useful language, and might be very difficult to support while remaining faithful to python.
   - Update: This exists, as described in the above updated section.
 - I don't understand why things like address arithmetic aren't being lifted out of inner loops.
 Assuming mojo is using LLVM as a backend, mojo should be getting optimizations like this for "free".
 It would be shocking if Chris Lattner *didn't* use his own wildly successful project here...
+- Mojo is matching C++ in one case, despite the generated code looking terrible.
+Interestingly, I can't find anything at all wrong with the C++ generated code, it's very clean and vectorized, profiling does not show time being spent in any unexpected places.
+I'm not sure what Mojo is doing in this case to do so well.
+- The inner loop of the i-j tiling version in mojo just needs a little work from LLVM, and I think it would match the C++ code.
 - Composing the higher order functions for vectorization, parallelism, etc. seems difficult.
 What if I want to tile a function, and then parallelize the outer loop over rows of tiles?
 This can be made a little less messy, e.g. modifying the `tile` function to be `tile_parallel`, but this still requires a new function for each higher order function to apply to.

 Some of these issues seem readily fixable, and it seems like after they are fixed, the inner loop code quality should be comparable to the C++ code.
-However, some seem more difficult.

 The last issue of composability of the higher order functions seems more fundamental.
 I find that when I'm trying to experiment with the strategy for optimization, I need to rewrite significant parts of my code in ways that aren't intuitive to read and understand.
 And when I do this, I introduce bugs that take me a while to find, and this seems like a more inherent part of the language that can't easily be fixed.
 I find it much easier to modify the strategy used for code written in C++ using the array library's helpers like `split`.
 Languages like Halide go even further to enable exploring the schedule space without needing to modify the program (and introduce bugs).